 English or Spanish

 In Florida, action must be taken in four years from the time the injury is discovered or should have been discovered.
 The statute of repose is 12 years but may be subject to various exceptions.
-For example, if you discover the injury on January 1, 2016, you must file a Florida product liability claim by January 1, 2020.
+For example, if you discovered the injury on January 1, 2020, you must file a Florida product liability claim by January 1, 2024.

 A product liability claim must be filed within the period established by each state.
 In most states, this period does not begin until the claimer or the person who has been injured discovered or should have discovered the injury, this being called the discovery rule.